-Officials have estimated that it osts about \$10,000 to stage a city lawsuits that allege Valdosta's election system discriminates against black candidates.
+Officials have estimated that it osts about \$10,000 to stage a city lection.

 Eanes received 33 percent of the ote to Drumheller's 41 percent in the lection Tuesday.
 Alphonso Roosevelt fall, one of two black candidates, won 27 percent.